michalkmet/xp-find-the-divisors/README.md

 - ✅ DONE UAT4.5 - When user pass 48, it should return [2,3,4,6,8,12,16,24]

 Story 5: User can pass large integer (prime number) and it should return string '(integer) is prime'
-- ⚠ TODO UAT5.1 - When user pass 37, it should return '37' is prime
+- ✅ DONE UAT5.1 - When user pass 37, it should return '37' is prime
-- ⚠ TODO UAT5.2 - When user pass 41, it should return '41' is prime
+- ✅ DONE UAT5.2 - When user pass 41, it should return '41' is prime
-- ⚠ TODO UAT5.3 - When user pass 139, it should return '139' is prime
+- ✅ DONE UAT5.3 - When user pass 139, it should return '139' is prime